Jury gets case of white men charged in Ahmaud Arbery's death

 Associated Press

-“You can’t claim self-defense if you are the unjustified aggressor,” Linda Dunikoski told jurors in her final closing arguments.
+“You can’t claim self-defense if you are the unjustified aggressor,” Linda Dunikoski told jurors in her final statement.
 “Who started this?
 It wasn’t Ahmaud Arbery.”

-The prosecution got the final word because it carries the burden of proving its case beyond a reasonable doubt.
-Prosecutors and defense attorneys spent hours on Monday delivering closing arguments that spilled into a second day.
+After more than two weeks of testimony and closing arguments, the prosecution got the last word because it carries the burden of proving its case beyond a reasonable doubt.

 Dunikoski spent two hours Tuesday morning hammering at defense attorneys’ attempts to blame the 25-year-old Black man for his own death.
 Defense attorneys said Arbery lashed out violently with his fists to resist a lawful citizen’s arrest by the defendants.